Chloe-O/Nandi-Store/README.md

 # Bugs/Known Issues

-max items on product info but not on bag - resolved?
+*Due to time constraints and not being able to obtain an extension, unfortuntely the site does remaing unfinished at present* max items on product info but not on bag - resolved?
+- Toasts when carrying actions are not visible though take up space on the screen

 # Resolved Issues

-- I encountered a bug early on where clicking the link to the index page did not work and threw a 'xxxxx' error, I discovered this was because I was using 'index' instead 'home' in my href url
+- I encountered a bug early on where clicking the link to the index page did not work could not find template, I discovered this was because I was using 'index' instead 'home' in my href url
+- Footer was appearing at different places on each page(depending on amount of content on a page) - I resorted to using the 'fixed-bottom' Bootstrap class to resolve this so the footer remains at the bottom of the VH

 ---